 - Right now they have an offer on where you receive 10,000 PC points if you set up your account for direct deposit of your pay cheque or pension (that’s the equivalent of $100).

 - Lots of the same features as PC Financial and if you don’t shop at Superstore this would be one to look at.
 They let you use Scotiabank ABM’s for no charge and also have a well laid out website.
 I’ve obviously never used their online access but based on the rest of the website I’m sure it’s fine.
 Tangerine does offer free email transfers and $1 Interac E-Transfers, which is less than I pay!
 You will get your first pack of cheques for free but additional books will cost you $12.50 (but really, who uses cheques anymore).
 One great offer Tangerine has that PC doesn’t is their referral program; you’ll get a referral code and when someone uses it and deposits at least $100 you will both get $25.

 - Right now you can use the orange code ORANGE25 when you open a chequing account and deposit $100 or more and get $25 of cold hard cash.
 Then earn an additional $75 by setting up payroll direct deposit.
-If you are wanting to set up a new savings account as well, you can get a promotional interest rate of 2.4% for the first 6 months (get that emergency fund topped up!)
+If you want to set up a new savings account as well, you can get a promotional interest rate of 2.4% for the first 6 months (get that emergency fund topped up!)

 Check out the website links above to see if one of these no-fee accounts would work for you.
 How many of you have already switched over, and if not, would you consider it?